awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 **To prepare an Ubuntu instance**

-1. If your AMI doesn't include the agent, install the agent using the following command:
+1. If your AMI doesn't include the agent, install the agent using the following command\.
+The hibernation agent is only available on Ubuntu 16\.04 or later\.

    ```
    sudo apt-get install hibagent
    ```

-1. Add the following to the user data:
+1. Add the following to the user data\.

    ```
    #!/bin/bash